Red Wing High School

-Red Wing High School is a liberal arts, public high school located in the Mississippi River Valley, 50 miles southeast of the Minneapolis/St. Paul metropolitan area, United States.
-The school is part of the Red Wing Independent School District (ISD 256) and serves as the high school for Red Wing, Minnesota and its surrounding communities.
+Red Wing High School is a liberal arts, public high school located in the Mississippi River Valley, 50 miles southeast of the Minneapolis/St. Paul metropolitan area, in the United States.
+The school is part of the Red Wing Independent School District (ISD 256) and serves as the high school for Red Wing, Minnesota, and its surrounding communities.

 History

 The school has a history dating back to 1886, the year that Red Wing built its first public high school.

 Central High School (19191995)

 Constructed in 1919, the historic Central High, located on East Avenue, functioned as a school.
 In 1995 the city of Red Wing built the new Red Wing High School on the southeast side of town.